Non-toxic pest control is becoming more popular with the growing interest in organic gardening.

 Another problem is if we keep killing the offending organism with these pest control products, the predators of those pests may be killed or at least will never set up shop.

-Ladybugs (Coccinellidae) won’t lay their eggs, which therefore won’t hatch to eat the aphids.
-Many of the beneficial microorganisms that would consume our black spot or mildew will be killed when we use baking soda or something similar.
+And many of the beneficial microorganisms that would consume our black spot or mildew will be killed when we use baking soda or something similar.

 Killing the pests does not change anything.
 Pesticides do not give the plant the nutrients it needs.